hjunker/TwitterSearch2Gephi/README.md

 Some things are not implemented yet.
 * fix some issues on rate limits (currently TwitterSearch2Gephi does not always get that it is above rate limits and therefore does not process any engagements aka is skipping accounts)
 *	Correct implementation of the timeset parameter
-*	Remove / avoid parallel edges by using weighted edges (when doing live feed to gephi's web interface)
 *	Handling of special characters, emojis, etc.
 *	…
 ## Contact